A bill to authorize secure borders and comprehensive immigration reform, and for other purposes.

 Length: 228 pages

-This bill was introduced on January 18, 2007, in a previous session of Congress, but was not enacted.
+This bill was introduced on January 18, 2007, in a previous session of Congress, but it did not receive a vote.

 Jan 18, 2007